Choosing an Installation System for Your Metal Composite Cladding

 Sealed systems are designed to create an outward layer of protection against the elements with water-resistant cladding and sealed joints.
 Two common examples of sealed systems are referred to as wet seal, a system sealed with caulk and backer rod, or dry seal, a system with gaskets and/or filler strip.
 The water-tight barrier depends greatly on the effective application of the joint seal, which should receive regular inspection and maintenance.

-A Pressure Equalized Rainscreen (PER) system works on the basic premise that if there is equal pressure between the interior cavity of the system and the environment outside the cladding barrier, there will be no water intrusion.
+A Pressure Equalized Rainscreen (PER) system works on the basic premise that if there is equal pressure between the interior cavity of the system and the environment outside the cladding barrier, water intrusion will be reduced.
 Pressure is regulated by engineering separate compartments behind the cladding, restricting for air flow.
-Pressure equalization works in conjunction with drainage and drying capability to present an efficient system for managing moisture.
+Pressure equalization works in conjunction with drainage and ventilation to present an efficient system for managing moisture.

 The focus of a Drained and Back Ventilated Rainscreen (DBVR) system isn’t to stop water intrusion through pressure, but rather to create a system to drain and dry any water that does enter the cavity with a design that facilitates water drainage and air ventilation.

-Architectural Testing, Inc. (ATI) released an Informational Bulletin detailing the American Architectural Manufacturers Association (AAMA) testing methods for rainscreen wall cladding systems.
+The organization FGIA issues testing methods for rainscreen wall cladding systems referred to as AAMA standards.
 AAMA 508 measures the performance of PER Systems on pass/fail criteria.
 AAMA 509 measures the performance of DBVR systems on a classification system that measures moisture accumulation down the AWB as well as the capacity for air to circulate.
 The results are plotted on a chart and the “W-V” classification is used to allow comparison between 509 systems.

 Architects, fabricators and installers must select the system that meets their design and performance requirements.
 ALPOLIC® frequently collaborates with these industry stakeholders to find solutions to unique challenges, such as designing an installation system capable of withstanding hurricane-force winds.
 A member of the Metal Construction Association (MCA), ALPOLIC® is proud to be in the vanguard of industry, collaborating with a network of fabricators to ensure our products are integrated into a building envelope effectively.
 For additional reference, MCA released a Technical Bulletin defining basic installation systems in greater detail.